peterlews/KMBOX-BYPASS-CFW/README.md

-# kmboxBpro Bypass Ace OCT Firmware
+# kmboxBpro Bypass Firmware

 ## Overview
-Welcome to the **kmboxBpro Bypass Ace OCT** firmware repository.
+Welcome to the **kmboxBpro Bypass** firmware repository.
 This firmware is designed to bypass detection in various games, providing seamless performance while ensuring security.
 Our team is committed to keeping this firmware up-to-date with the latest detection evasion techniques, making it a reliable solution for a wide range of gaming environments.

 ## Features
 - **Bypass Detection**: Effectively circumvents detection in many popular games.